 Making an application in a schedule to the BMO

-The Department of Environment, Land, Water and Planning (DELWP) has prepared a Fact Sheet - Smarter bushfire protection measures for single dwellings October 2017 to assist you in preparing your application using the schedule to the BMO.
+The Department of Transport and Planning (DTP) has prepared a Fact Sheet - Smarter bushfire protection measures for single dwellings October 2017 to assist you in preparing your application using the schedule to the BMO.

 What do most schedules contain?